ing-bank/flink-deployer/README.md

 A list of some example commands to run can be found [here](./docs/example-commands.md).

+## Authentication

+Apache Flink doesn't support any Web UI authentication out of the box.
+One of the custom approaches is using NGINX in front of Flink to protect the user interface.
+With NGINX, there are again a lot of different ways to add that authentication layer.
+To support the most basic one, we've added support for using Basic Authentication.

+You can inject the `FLINK_BASIC_AUTH_USERNAME` and `FLINK_BASIC_AUTH_PASSWORD` environment variables to configure basic authentication.

 ## Supported environment variables

 * FLINK_BASE_URL: Base Url to Flink's API (**required**, e.g. http://jobmanageraddress:8081/)
+* FLINK_BASIC_AUTH_USERNAME: Basic authentication username used for authenticating to Flink
+* FLINK_BASIC_AUTH_PASSWORD: Basic authentication password used for authenticating to Flink
 * FLINK_API_TIMEOUT_SECONDS: Number of seconds until requests to the Flink API time out (e.g. 10)

 # Development